npmcomponent/ericgj-minispy/Readme.md

   assert.equal(spy.lastCall().returnValue, obj.method());
   ```

-Note that `stub` does not _pass through_ the method call but _intercepts_ it.
-It thus acts more like a classical mock than a spy.

 ## API

 The API for inspecting spy results is similar to [sinon.js][a],
 except using methods instead of properties (e.g. `spy.called()` vs
 `spy.called`.

-  Only the following inspection methods from sinon.js are built-in
+The following inspection methods from sinon.js are built-in:
-  ( _italics indicates methods not yet implemented_ ):

   - callCount
   - called